 If you’re not on the “overnight oats” train, it might be time to hop on.
 Overnight oats are an amazing way to eat oats cold, which is perfect for the summer.
-And the tropical flavors these Tropical Yogurt Parfaits is great any time of year.
+And the tropical flavors these Tropical Yogurt Overnight Oat Parfaits are great any time of year.

 Tropical Yogurt Parfaits